cfengine/documentation/getting-started/installation/upgrading.markdown

 2. Define the `trigger_upgrade` class to allow hosts to attempt self upgrade.
-In this example hosts with IPv4 addresses in 192.0.2.0/24 or 203.0.113.0/24 network range, or hosts running cfengine 3.10.x except for cfengine 3.10.2.
+In this example hosts with IPv4 addresses in 192.0.2.0/24 or 203.0.113.0/24 network range, or hosts running CFEngine 3.10.x except for CFEngine 3.10.2.
    It's recommended to start with a small scope, and gradually increase until all hosts are upgraded.